NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Spellmaster Dedication.md

 **Prerequisites** Intelligence, Wisdom or Charisma +2; ability to cast focus spells; member of the Pathfinder Society affiliated with the School of Spells
 * * *
 As a Spellmaster, you are adept at identifying magic.
 You gain a +2 circumstance bonus when you [[Actions/Identify Magic|Identify Magic]] with a skill in which you are trained or better.
-If you have the [[Feats/Wayfinder Resonance Tinkerer|Wayfinder Resonance Tinkerer]] feat, you can change the cantrip you chose for that feat each day during your daily preparations.
+If you have the [[Wayfinder Resonance Tinkerer|Wayfinder Resonance Tinkerer]] feat, you can change the cantrip you chose for that feat each day during your daily preparations.

 * * *